-Dual undergraduate/graduate programs enable admitted undergraduate students to begin taking specified graduate courses during their senior year and count the coursework toward both the undergraduate and graduate degree.
+Dual undergraduate/graduate programs enable admitted undergraduate students to begin taking specified graduate courses during their senior year and count the coursework toward both the undergraduate and graduate degrees.

-Students must be formally accepted into the dual degree program by the participating departments and colleges to be able to take graduate courses as an undergraduate.
+Students must be formally accepted into the dual degree program to be able to take graduate courses as an undergraduate.
 Additionally, acceptance into the dual program does not constitute admission to the master’s program.
-Students must fulfill regular graduate admissions requirements and apply for the master’s program following college processes.
+Students must fulfill regular graduate admissions requirements and apply for the master’s program.

 Students must meet the following minimum requirements to qualify: